queilawithaQ/documentation/_general/projects/build_trigger.md

 ## Skipping builds on the same branch

-You can automatically skip previous builds on the same branch.
-For example, you may want to skip previous code changes.
-This allows you to run builds on the latest commit.
+The auto-supercede feature allows you to automatically skip builds that are in the queue.
+By running a build based upon the latest commit, you can streamline the builds and save time.
+You may want to skip a build that has a particular code change, for example, when you have corrected an error and do not want to run the build with that error.

-Skipping builds happens under the following  conditions:
-* a build is in progress or running
-* another build is queued

-Here is an example flow of skipping builds.
+The auto-supercede feature adds a new state, _skipped_, to the build list.

-The following shows a build that is running and another build that is queued.
+The following example shows how builds are skipped.
+First, you have a build that is running and another build that is queued.

 ![Build is queue]({{ site.baseurl }}/images/general/queued_build.png)

-For CodeShip Pro, any previously queued build is skipped when a new build is queued.
+Next, pushing a commit queues a new build.
+The queued build appears on the top line of the build list.
+CodeShip Pro, updates the build list in real time, so the status of a build appears as _skipped_ immediately.

 ![Build is queue]({{ site.baseurl }}/images/general/build_supercendence.png)

-For CodeShip Basic, any previously queued build is skipped when the last running build finishes or stopped.
+CodeShip Basic only updates a build status to skpped once the build had completed running.
+In the following, the build succeeded.

 ![Build is queue]({{ site.baseurl }}/images/general/basic_build_supercedence.png)

 When a build is in the skipped state you can click the drip down arrow and select either _View on GitHub_ or _Project Settings_.

-To automatically skip previous builds on the same branch:
+To automatically skip builds on the same branch:

 1. Go to Project Settings.